GiovenPosa/RecommendationSystems/README.md

 # 🎬 Movie Recommendation Engine

-A dual-model recommendation system built in Python using **SVD matrix factorization** and **user-based collaborative filtering**, developed as part of my self-directed learning in applied AI and data science.
+A multi-model movie recommendation system built in Python using **SVD matrix factorization**, user-based **collaborative filtering**, and **content-based filtering**.
+Developed as part of my self-directed learning in applied AI and data science, this project explores the strengths and limitations of different recommendation approaches.

+The engine is designed with modularity in mind to support future expansion into **hybrid recommendation** systems that intelligently combine collaborative and content-based signals.
+As part of this ongoing development, I aim to compare the **robustness**, **accuracy**, and **cold-start handling** of each method, evaluating their performance in different data sparsity and user interaction scenarios.

 ---